marcgr9/ptbox-assignment/README.md

 2. Run the dependencies script inside the `infra` package.
 This makes sure that the 2 docker images needed are available on this machine.
 3. Create an `.env` file in the root package. `.env-example` contains a set of default values.
 4. Run `docker-compose up`

+## How to use
+Check the `docs/` package for the api documentation.
+OpenAPI is used to document the HTTP endpoints while AsyncAPI is used to document the WS.